-The Innovation Hub will be ready by the end of 2023.
-Our labs will be upgraded: there will be more than 20 working stations: idric, gas, mechanical, electronic and electrical labs, the prototype lab and the food digitalization lab: an innovative research center where we will perfect cooking processes through the analysis of digitized food data to develop algorithms and technologies that can perfectly control any processes that concern food transformation and preservation, eliminating the food waste due to cooking tests.
+Our labs have been upgraded: there are more than 20 working stations: idric, gas, mechanical, electronic and electrical labs, the prototype lab and the food digitalization lab: an innovative research center where we perfect cooking processes through the analysis of digitized food data to develop algorithms and technologies that can perfectly control any processes that concern food transformation and preservation, eliminating the food waste due to cooking tests.

 The entire building has been converted to a sustainable mood.
 The heating and air conditioning systems have been completely redesigned, using more sustainable solutions.
-Insulation including fixtures and blinds have been completely replaced for greater energy efficiency, and the car parking will be equipped with charging zones for electric cars.
+Insulation including fixtures and blinds have been completely replaced for greater energy efficiency, and the car parking is equipped with charging zones for electric cars.